ScottWe/solidity-1/tutorials/5_client_data.md

 snapshot of some neighbourhood within the network.
 As addresses `0` to `2` are distinguished, these entries are shared between all possible neighbourhoods.
 For addresses `3` to `5`, however, the entries are representative and need not persist across neighbourhoods.
-This insight will be important once we instrument the model.
+This insight is important once we instrument the model.

 Moving to lines 147 to 181, we find the operations defined on the mapping.